alexdeane/event-horizon-theme/README.md

-A theme for jetbrains IDEs, inspired by the vastness of space and the solitude of a lone astronaut
+A theme for jetbrains IDEs inspired by the vastness of space and the solitude of a lone astronaut

 <h3>Themes included:</h3>
 <ul>